 This may mean admitting what is frustrating or sad for us, or it may mean recognizing an old trauma that is getting triggered by our child’s pain and subsequent behavior.
-My training allows me to support children in their emotional growth as well as adults, so if something arises in or out of session that you would like support addressing, know that I am willing and able to help.
-Frequently I conduct separate sessions with a caregiver for multiple reasons, including building coping techniques and emotion regulation, strengthening effective parenting skills, and processing trauma memories or emotionally stuck places that are getting in the way of secure attachment and best parenting.
+Our training allows us to support children in their emotional growth as well as adults, so if something arises in or out of session that you would like support addressing, know that we are willing and able to help.
+Frequently, we conduct separate sessions with a caregiver for multiple reasons, including building coping techniques and emotion regulation, strengthening effective parenting skills, and processing trauma memories or emotionally stuck places that are getting in the way of secure attachment and best parenting.

 Model for your child what you want to see in them.